pdanpdan/vue-keyboard-trap/docs/examples/index.md

 #### Navigation rules

-- the first focusable element on the row / col (based on direction of movement) is searched
+- the first focusable element on the row / col (based on direction of movement) is focused
 - an element with `*` for row or col is considered to belong to any row / col

 ```html{3,8-9}